 And the soundtrack; man did this game have some epic tunes!

 Both Tempest and Defender 2000 have had the same musical minds working on them, and while the Jaguar had limited cartridge space for sounds compared to some of the other consoles that I’ve played this game on, it still managed to include some corkers!

 Like Defender 2000, you can use power-ups and unlimited firepower to destroy enemies while travelling through space.

 It’s an intergalactic survival game that has very much taken influence from Space Invaders, which instantly makes it a hit in my book.

 With the ability to earn level skips, cool warp zones, and the super-tough Beastly mode to play through, Tempest 2000 is a game that you can play again and again without ever getting bored.

-And if you do get bored playing Tempest 2000, then you can fire up the next title on our list of the best Atari Jaguar games and take part in some big-head basketball action.
+If you somehow get bored of playing Brutal Sports Football, then you can fire up the next title on our list of the best Atari Jaguar games and take part in some big-head basketball action.

 Ok, so there isn’t a big-head cheat on the game below; for some reason they all just have bonces that are disproportionately sized to their bodies.